ansible/awx/tools/docker-compose/README.md

 Once you see a message like: `WFLYSRV0051: Admin console listening on http://127.0.0.1:9990` you can stop the container.

-Now we can restart docker-compose with the KEYCLOAK option to get a Keycloak instance with the command:
+Now that we have performed the one time setup anytime you want to run a Keycloak instance alongside AWX we can start docker-compose with the KEYCLOAK option to get a Keycloak instance with the command:
 ```bash
 KEYCLOAK=true make docker-compose
 ```

+Go ahead and stop your existing docker-compose run and restart with Keycloak before proceeding to the next steps.

 Once the containers come up a new port (8443) should be exposed and the Keycloak interface should be running on that port.
 Connect to this interface and select the "Administration console" link.
 Log into the UI the username/password set in the previous `docker run` command to validate Keycloak is working.